woguaiwo/Course_labs/README.md

 # Course_labs
-This repository includes all of my labs and PAs assignment and materials
+This repository includes all of my labs and PAs assignments and materials